hpehl/mcup/README.md

 ### Options

 `-g, --groups <GROUPS>`
 Selects artifacts based on the group ID.
 Subgroups are included by default.
-Subgroups are included by default.

 `-a, --artifacts <ARTIFACTS>`
 Selects artifacts based on the artifact ID.
-Supports globbing like in `maven-*-plugin`.
+Supports globbing like in `maven-*-plugin` (see https://docs.rs/glob/0.3.0/glob/ for more details).

 `-v, --versions <VERSIONS>`
 Selects artifacts based on version (ranges).
 Use `<n>..` to select the _n_ most recent versions, `..<n>` to select the _n_ oldest versions and `<version>` to select one specific _version_ only.

 `-l, --local-repository <LOCAL_REPOSITORY>`
 Sets the location of the local maven repository.
-Respects the directory configured in `~/.m2/settings.xml`.
+Respects the directory configured by `<localRepository/>` in `~/.m2/settings.xml`.
 Falls back to `~/.m2/repository`, if nothing has been specified or configured.

 ### Groups

-Subgroups are included by default:
+When selecting groups, subgroups are included by default:

 | Group | Selection |
 |---|---|